Riau Islands Flight Information Region: Singapore's responses

-In response to requests from Indonesia, Singapore has over the years stuck to factual statements that said the current arrangement was made by ICAO with aviation safety as its key consideration, and that it was not unusual globally and historically for the air traffic authorities of one country to provide air traffic management services in the territorial airspace of another country.
+In response to requests from Indonesia, Singapore has over the years cited statements that the current arrangement was made by ICAO with aviation safety as its key consideration, and that it was not unusual globally and historically for the air traffic authorities of one country to provide air traffic management services in the territorial airspace of another country.
 To back up the claim, it has pointed to Indonesia's management of the airspace of other countries as an example.
 That being said, there have also been some signs that the Singapore government believes the matter might have been politicized and used as an issue to rally popular support from Indonesians, although Singapore's suspicion does not appear to have been seriously raised to Indonesia for formal consideration.
-Singapore's factual responses have not been formally debated in public or discussed at the diplomatic level, and it remains to be seen if Indonesia has conceded that Singapore's position is accurate and the safest arrangement for air travelers.
+Singapore's responses have not been formally debated in public or discussed at the diplomatic level, and it remains to be seen if Indonesia has conceded that Singapore's position is accurate and the safest arrangement for air travelers.

 Controversies from unsubstantiated claims

 Collection of fees

 There have also been unsubstantiated claims made by the Indonesian military community.
-For example, former Indonesian Airforce Chief of Staff Koesnadi Kardi claimed in November 2017 that Indonesia only received a small amount of money collected from Route Air Navigation Services (RANS), which were the charges levied to recover the cost for facilities and/or services rendered to users of the airspace.
-In response to the accusation, which implied that Singapore had retained control of the FIR to benefit financially at the expense of Indonesians, Singapore authorities swiftly rebuked the accusation that "(a)ll RANS charges that Singapore collects on behalf of Indonesia are remitted to the Directorate-General of Civil Aviation (DGCA) Indonesia, less the bank transfer costs.
+For example, former Indonesian Airforce Chief of Staff Koesnadi Kardi claimed in November 2017 that Indonesia only received a small amount of money collected from Route Air Navigation Services (RANS), which were the charges levied to recover the cost for facilities and services rendered to users of the airspace.
+In response to the accusation which implied that Singapore had retained control of the FIR to benefit financially at the expense of Indonesians, Singapore authorities stated that "(a)ll RANS charges that Singapore collects on behalf of Indonesia are remitted to the Directorate-General of Civil Aviation (DGCA) Indonesia, less the bank transfer costs.
 And DGCA Indonesia has always found the accounts to be in order."
 In addition, Indonesian Airforce Commander Colonel Azhar Aditomo also claimed that the reason for expensive flights to and from the Riau Islands was because Singapore controlled the FIR.
 However, the claim was also invalidated by the matter-of-fact reply that Singapore took no proceeds from the RANS and did not benefit financially from administering the FIR.
-Both accusations were not followed up with formal protests or complaints, which raised doubts about their accuracy when juxtaposed against Singapore's response.